rjdirisio/pyvibdmc/docs/imp_samp.rst

 ``num_walkers x num_atoms x 3`` NumPy arrays that correspond to the value of the derivatives of each walker in the x,y, and z components of the various atoms in the molecular system.
 If no first and second derivatives are provided, PyVibDMC defaults to computing the derivatives numerically using finite difference.
-If a first derivative is provided but no second derivative, the first derivative is calculated using the function and the second derivative is calculated using finite difference.
+If a first derivative is provided but no second derivative (or vice versa), the first derivative is calculated using the function and the second derivative is calculated using finite difference.

 IMPORTANT REQUIREMENTS: